rolanduwxcc/ch4-code-quiz/README.md

 ## Contributions
 * Warren Rowland
-* most of the CSS used from Taskinator project
+* most of the CSS used from [Taskinator repo](https://github.com/rolanduwxcc/taskinator)

 ## Contact Info
 * Warren Rowland - Find me on [Linked In](https://www.linkedin.com/in/linkedinrowland/) or [GitHub](https://github.com/rolanduwxcc)